automatika-robotics/sugarcoat/docs/design/actions.md

 ## Available Defined Actions:

-ROS Sugar comes with a set of pre-defined component level actions and system level actions
+Sugarcoat comes with a set of pre-defined component level actions and system level actions

 ### Component-level Actions:
 - stop: Deactivate the lifecycle Component